AdobeDocs/commerce-admin.en/help/merchandising-promotions/category-product-rules.md

    ![Automatic Sorting](./assets/automatic-sorting-field.png){width="600" zoomable="yes"}

-   Sorting is based on current conditions and is defined globally, i.e., you cannot set a different sort order on the website/store-view level:
+   Sort order options are defined globally and applied based on current conditions.
+You cannot set a different sort order for the website, store, or store view level.

    |Sort option| Description|
    |-----------| -----------|